Biden's carbon proposal is unworkable, US power sector warns

 Labor unions, the United Mine Workers of America and the International Brotherhood of Electricity Workers, also called on the EPA to redo the rule and criticized its reliance on CCS, saying it puts jobs at risk.

-The EPA's proposal had been crafted to reflect constraints the Supreme Court imposed on the agency after it ruled an Obama-era power plant proposal went too far by imposing a system-wide shift from fossil fuels to renewable energy.
+The EPA's proposal had been crafted to reflect constraints the Supreme Court imposed on the agency last year after it ruled that the Obama era's Clean Power Plan went too far by imposing a system-wide shift from fossil fuels to renewable energy.

-(Reporting by Nichola Groom in Los Angeles and Valerie Volcovici in Washington; Editing by Sharon Singleton)
+(Reporting by Nichola Groom in Los Angeles and Valerie Volcovici in Washington Editing by Marguerita Choy and Matthew Lewis)

 ((nichola.groom@thomsonreuters.com;))